outdreamer/notes/topics/science/kidney_function.md

 		- quercetin
 		- ecgc (green tea)

-	- one of the following (or an accumulation of the protocol above) helped me recover from damaged tissue as a result of heart failure, blood pressure problems, and lack of blood flow to the kidneys
+	- one of the following (or an accumulation of the protocol above, or a combination) helped me recover from damaged kidney & heart tissue as a result of heart failure, blood pressure problems, and lack of blood flow to the kidneys
 		- carnosine
+		- arginine
 		- chitosan (with chromium)
 		- fucoidan from bladderwrack
 		- salvia

+	- if you want to add as few supplements as possible while maximizing benefits, Id add arginine & coq10

 - key questions